 Any other combination will yield erroneous results and should not be tried.
 The length LEN of the line must be specified.
 NOSTEPLIMIT is a flag that will remove the default restriction of limiting time-steps to less than the line delay in the RLC case.
 NO CONTROL is a flag that prevents the default limiting of the time-step based on convolution error criteria in the RLC and RC cases.
 This speeds up simulation but may in some cases reduce the accuracy of results.
 LININTERP is a flag that, when specified, will use linear interpolation instead of the default quadratic interpolation for calculating delayed signals.
-MIXEDINTERP is a flag that, when specified, uses a metric for judging whether quadratic interpolation.
+MIXEDINTERP is a flag that, when specified, uses a metric for judging whether quadratic interpolation is not applicable and if so uses linear interpolation; otherwise it uses the default quadratic interpolation.
 TRUNCDONTCUT is a flag that removes the default cutting of the time-step to limit errors in the actual calculation of impulse-response related quantities.
 COMPACTREL and COMPACTABS are quantities that control the compaction of the past history of values stored for convolution.
 Larger values of these lower accuracy but usually increase simulation speed.
 These are to be used with the TRYTOCOMPACT option, described in the .OPTIONS section.
 TRUNCNR is a flag that turns on the use of Newton-Raphson iterations to determine an appropriate time-step in the time-step control routines.
 The default is a trial and error procedure by cutting the previous time-step in half.
 REL and ABS are quantities that control the setting of breakpoints.